GEOG0231/cartMaterials/tutorials/layout.md

-## Make unigrid with InDesign
+## Make a grid with InDesign

-This tutorial shows you how to use Adobe InDesign to plan your map layouts.
+This tutorial shows you how to use Adobe InDesign to plan your map layouts with a grid.
 As a model, we will use the National Park Service unigrid described in the [Typographic Standards](http://public.gettysburg.edu/~jrudy/type-standards.pdf) published by the Harper's Ferry Center.
 We will study these standards closely in a couple of weeks when we discuss typography, but for now please review the following pages that relate to layout design:

-- 6: _The grid_
+- Page 6: The grid
-- 14: _Low-profile layout_
+- Page 14: Low-profile layout
-- 9: _Thumbnails_
+- Page 9: Thumbnails

 ### Playlist

 [Layout with InDesign (9 videos)](https://youtube.com/playlist?list=PLdXGsLVpvp2paUuUbZ9LhW_FDBFxtcGOI)

+### Video Notes

+_Please note: I write out these notes to plan the videos before I record them.
+I include them here to serve as an index to the video content._

 #### Goal: unigrid layout

-_Quick look at the result from this tutorial._
+- Quick look at the result

 #### Intro to InDesign